tintin305/Space-Debris-Tracker/Notes.md

 S_{min} = kT_0 * B * F_n * \frac{S}{N}

-The facto rT_0 F_n can be replaced with T_s, the system noise temperature.
+The factor T_0 F_n can be replaced with T_s, the system noise temperature.

+## Space debris distribution

+[Lots](https://elib.dlr.de/110661/1/Initial%20Detection%20and%20Tracking%20of%20Objects%20in%20Low%20Earth%20Orbit.pdf) of info on space debris and how it is defined

+## Debris Speeds

+Objects in LEO normally have angular velocities of at least 0.5 degrees per second when viewed from the ground.

 # Antenna